Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 I also noted that `Advanced Mode > Advanced \ CPU Configuration \ Intel VT-x Technology` said `Supported`.

-### Important Note:
+&nbsp;

-In order to get my GPU working with my virtual machine, I had to turn resizable bar ("ReSize BAR" in the top bar of my BIOS) off.
+**Important Note:** In order to get my GPU working with my virtual machine, I had to turn resizable bar ("ReSize BAR" in the top bar of my BIOS) off.
 I don't knot if this step is required for all systems with support for resizable bar, but it was for mine.

 &nbsp;<br />
 &nbsp;<br />